lilqasr/Projects/README.md

-# HERE YOU CAN SEE THE PROJECTS I'VE CREATED  ON MY ROAD AS DATA ANALIST
+# HERE YOU CAN SEE THE PROJECTS I'VE CREATED  ON MY ROAD AS DATA ANALYST

 ## [PYTHON](https://github.com/lilqasr/Projects/tree/main/Projects_list/Python)